METHODS OF THE MOUNTAIN

 A relaxed morning will see us drive up to 1400m and stop at Bocchetto Sessera, before hiking further into the mountain to see the herd in alpine pasture.
 A light lunch will be followed by hand milking and cheesemaking with the Ferrero family- makers of rare cheese Macagn.

 For multiple generations the family has held on to the firm belief that the old methods are not to be tampered with.
 The importance of this visit is to observe a traditional make that is challenged by ubiquitous misconceptions surrounding raw milk, that somehow it is bad for us, or dangerous.
-In the past few years the food safety authorities have cracked down on the traditional makers, looking to suppress the techniques without realising that this very cheese, Macagn, made with the warm, raw milk of a native breed, is the key to producing food safely, and it is knowledge we have had for thousands of years.
+In the past few years the food safety authorities have cracked down on the traditional makers, looking to suppress the techniques without realising that this very cheese made with the warm, raw milk of a native breed, is the key to producing food safely and it is knowledge we have had for thousands of years.

 EVENING FEAST